portasanalytics/hfa-sroi-impact-model/README.md

 2. **Healthcare Expenditure Predictor**:
    - Predicts healthcare expenditure for 10 markets using the UK as the baseline.

-3. **Adjusted Cost Calculator**:
+3. **Updated Adjusted Cost Calculator**:
-   - Converts UK healthcare costs to updated costs for 10 other markets.
+   - Converts UK and US healthcare costs (direct and indirect) to updated costs for 10 other markets.
-   - Uses inflation rates and healthcare expenditure data to adjust for specific markets and time.
+   - Uses inflation rates, healthcare expenditure (for direct cost) and normalised income levels (for indirect cost) to adjust for specific markets and baseline year.
    - **Output**: Healthcare costs across markets are saved as cost_per_case_adjusted.

 ---